soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/feature-request.md

 ## Non-Goals

 > What people would think it is supposed to do, but it is not?
+(Optional)

 Example
 > * Not to implement a full and complex DNS server

 ## Motivation

 > Why it's a feature to be considered?
+(Required)

 Example: